Linux-Tech-Tips/binary_converter/elf_notes.md

 Section headers technically aren't actually necessary, and an ELF file can be executed without them.

-They will be described here in further detail later.
+They might be described here in further detail later.